Eggnog is wonderful but raw eggnog is even better. Made with whole raw milk, you get all the health benefits of probiotic bacteria and enzymes.

 Eggnog came to America from Europe in the 1800s.
 Nowadays, most people do not make their own eggnog, and instead buy it in grocery stores in the dairy aisle.
 Commercial eggnog is typically made with poor quality ingredients, ranging from “modified milk ingredients” instead of milk to all sorts of fillers and gums to produce a thicker beverage.

-It is easy to make, and does not take more than a minute or two.
+This recipe uses raw, grass-fed milk and cream, and raw honey or maple syrup in place of refined white sugar.
+It is super easy to make, and does not take more than a minute or two.
 Eggnog is a great way to get in a lot of extra raw dairy and high-quality saturated fats from the raw cream, as well as raw egg yolks during the winter season.
-(For other ideas of how to increase the fat in your diet, check out my post 100 Ways to Eat More Fat.)

 You may use this recipe as a base for Eggnog Ice Cream.

 Find Me Online

 - My List of Q (QAnon) Resources: https://www.cheeseslave.com/q-resources/